How to close a fireplace - Orchard Minds

 How do you cover an unused fireplace?

-Closing a fireplace involves ensuring the damper is shut to prevent warm indoor air from escaping up the chimney when the fireplace is not in use.
-You can usually find the damper handle inside the fireplace, near the opening.
-Pulling it closed or turning it to a closed position, depending on the type of damper, will seal off the chimney.
-Some fireplaces may also have external handles or controls for adjusting the damper position.
-If your fireplace has glass doors, simply closing them will also help keep cold air out and warm air in the room.
-Always make sure the fire is completely extinguished before closing the fireplace.
+Closing your fireplace involves ensuring the damper is shut tight.
+This prevents warm indoor air from escaping through the chimney when you’re not using the fireplace.
+Look inside the fireplace opening, near the firebox – that’s usually where you’ll find the damper handle.
+Pull it to close the damper, or turn it to the closed position, depending on the type.
+Some fireplaces may have handles or controls outside to adjust the damper too.
+And if your fireplace has glass doors, closing those helps keep cold air out and warm air inside.
+But always be certain any fire is completely out before closing up!

 Leave a Reply